clearlysid/personal-website/README.md

 ## Developer Reference

-To pull notes from Dropbox, specify a folder in `getNotes.js` and provide an [API key](https://dropbox.tech/developers/generate-an-access-token-for-your-own-account) in a `.env` file in your root.
+To pull notes from Dropbox, specify a folder in `getNotes.js` and provide an [API key](https://dropbox.tech/developers/generate-an-access-token-for-your-own-account) as `DROPBOX_TOKEN` in an `.env` file in your root.

 1. `yarn` installs all packages needed.
 2. `yarn notes` pulls notes from Dropbox — you set up an API key, right?
 3. `yarn dev` spins up a dev server.
-4. `yarn build` builds for production:
+4. `yarn build` builds for production.